-All members of the school staff body make a positive contribution to learner progress.
+Expectations of all settings Strategies All members of the school staff body make a positive contribution to learner progress.
 The use of additional adults is carefully planned with a focus on development of skills, so that learners make progress towards their targets and longer-term outcomes, and independence is promoted.
 Grouping/seating arrangements and additional support are used to promote independent learning as far as possible.
 Strategies used in interventions are integrated into class teaching so that learners can sustain progress.
 There is a plan for on-going Continuing Professional Development (CPD) in relation to the needs of the learners.

-There is a comprehensive induction programme for all new staff which includes training and information on how children and young people with SEND experience school and how to support them to be fully included in the life of the school and make good progress alongside their peers.
+There is a comprehensive programme of ongoing whole school and individual teams and departments CPD in relation to, planned and coordinated by the SENCO.
+Schools use the Specialist Teaching and Learning Service's Core Training Offer.
+Best practice is shared within the school and with other schools at LIFT meetings through school-to-school support, e.g. peer review.
+Training is sought for low incidence SEND in response to individual needs.
 Staff collaborate and have effective links with other relevant outside agencies and specialists.
 Practitioners know when to refer for extra support or advice.
 The setting is aware of and regularly communicates with any other professionals who are involved with each learner.
 Advice and recommendations received from other professionals is used to inform teaching and learning.